10 Tax Breaks for the Middle Class

 That's why some people get so exercised about a rule that allows hedge-fund managers to pay tax at the capital-gains rate rather than at rates for ordinary income, which top out at 37%.

 But investors with lower taxable incomes pay no tax at all on their capital gains and dividends.
 That could be a boon to retirees, who have a higher standard deduction than younger taxpayers and who are not taxed on some or all of their Social Security benefits, and the unemployed, who may have had to tap their investments to make ends meet.

-To take advantage of the 0% capital-gains rate on sales you made in 2019, your taxable income couldn't exceed $39,375 if you are single; or $78,750 if you are married filing jointly in that year.
+To take advantage of the 0% capital-gains rate on your 2019 tax return, your taxable income can't exceed $39,375 if you are single; or $78,750 if you are married filing jointly in that year.
 Note that this is taxable income.
 That's what's left after you subtract itemized deductions or the standard deduction from your adjusted gross income.
-For 2020, the 0% rate for long-term gains and qualified dividends will apply for taxpayers with taxable income under $40,000 on individual returns and $80,000 on joint returns.
+For 2020 returns, the 0% rate for long-term gains and qualified dividends applies for taxpayers with taxable income under $40,000 on single returns and $80,000 on joint returns.

 The government provides an incentive for people to work: the Earned Income Tax Credit.

 For 2019 tax returns, the maximum EITC ranges from $529 to $6,557 depending on your income and how many children you have.
 (For your 2020 return, the range will be $538 to $6,660.)
 This program, originally conceived in the 1970s, has been expanded several times, and some states (and even municipalities) have created their own versions.

 Part of what makes it popular: When the federal EITC exceeds the amount of taxes owed, it results in a tax refund—a check back to you.
 In essence, you're no longer a taxpayer.
 But, you have to act to claim the credit by filing—a step many don't take.